 CTO, VP Engineering, Head of Engineering

-CTO Mentor.
+CTO Coach & Mentor.
 For the CTO who owes a board answer by Friday and does not have one yet.

 Board wants a number.
 Team wants breathing room.
 Your VPE is drowning.
 Two of your directors are interviewing at competitors.
 And the board deck is due Friday.